AraBlocks/ara-identity/README.md

 ```

 ## API
-All functions exported by this module will check for input correctness.
-All functions check for input validity and throw an error if any of the required argument is found to be empty or invalid.
+All functions check for input validity, input correctness, and throw an error if checks do not pass.

 * [aid.archive(identity, opts)](#archive)
 * [aid.create(opts)](#create)